lukecav/acf-gravity-forms-add-on/README.md

 # Advanced Custom Fields: Gravityforms Add-on
-Advanced Custom Field with which we can select Gravityforms.
+Advanced Custom Field with which we can select Gravity forms.

-Finally the Advanced Custom Fields: Gravityforms Add-on is available on the WordPress plugin repository!
+Finally the Advanced Custom Fields: Gravity forms Add-on is available on the WordPress plugin repository!

 ## Getting started